 His work also includes consultation and planning communications and he has advised on a number of high profile media relations and crisis communications programmes.

-He has appeared on Sky News, BBC 5 Live, BBC World, the Today programme and on Ukrainian TV and has been a judge for the Public Affairs News, PR Week, Public Affairs and the European Public Affairs awards.
+He has appeared on Sky News, BBC 5 Live, BBC World and the Today programme, and has been a judge for the Public Affairs News, PR Week, Public Affairs and the European Public Affairs awards.